CodeTheCity/ctc21-doric-tiles/README.md

 There is also a view to having a Gaelic language overlay to show and contrast the placenames in Scotland's three national languages.

+Related to this project is [CTC21 Doric Tiles SwiftUI](https://github.com/CodeTheCity/ctc21-doric-tiles-SwiftUI), a simple SwiftUI app that makes use of the data.

 # Wikidata Queries